NimusDumbledore/NimusDumbledore.github.io/_pages/about.md

    *What is the Chance of Being so Unfair?*
    In **Companion Proceedings of the ACM on Web Conference 2025**, pp. 957–960, 2025.

+## Extra Curricular Activities
+I enjoy teaching mathematics to high school students, in particular those who are participating in mathematical olympiad competitions.
+I've been teaching Number Theory and Combinatorics to Iranian IMO participants since 2020.
+I also proposed several problems that appeared in the Iranian National Mathematical Olympiad contests.

 ## Links
 - [Curriculum Vitae (PDF)](/files/Dolatabadi_CV.pdf)